The man YESHOUA

 A man : the son of God

 Most historians agree and validate the historical existence of the Israelian man Yéshua (Jesus), born in Bethlehem according to the Gospels.
 We don't have a lot informations about his childhood because his fame began during his public ministry at the age of thirty, after his baptism in the Jordan.
 It is the way that begins the Gospel of Mark and John.
 His parents Joseph and Mary were ordinary Israelians living of their artisal activities, their son had an ordinary childhood in a small town without renown: Nazareth (Matthiew 2:23).
 The child had a great interest in the Eternal and his mind was turned unto him, his way of thinking surprised religious leaders (Luke 2: 42-52).
 Just as Mozart was gifted in music at an early age (three years), Jesus excelled in the field of knowledge about the creator, he was feeding by the thinking of the creator, he has became the Israelian the most famous in the world.
-The Bible is a part of our spiritual history, Jesus announce perfectly what we need to hear from the Eternal for centuries to come.
+The Bible is a part of our spiritual history, Jesus announce perfectly what we need to be in the eys of the Eternal for centuries to come.

-The Hebrews were expecting for the Messiah (mashiah), this word means "anointed" in French and "Christ" in Greek, this is the reason why Jesus is known by the name "Jesus-Christ", he is "anointed" by the spirit at his baptism.
+The Hebrews were expecting for the Messiah (mashiah), this word means "anointed" in French and "Christ" is in Greek, this is the reason why Jesus is known by the name "Jesus-Christ", he is "anointed" by the spirit at his baptism.
 This man is a descendant of King David who was part of the tribe of Judah (1 Samuel 16:1).
 The people had great hopes about him, they wanted a glorious man who raises the nation of Israel above the other nations and deliver them from Roman power.
 The majority of the religious did not imagine a man like the Jesus's mind, they have preferred to glorify Bar Cokhba for example.
 Indeed, after the destruction of the temple in 70 AD prophesied by Jesus, the Jewish people continued to revolt with Bar Cokhba in the second century, but a heavy defeat awaited them face the Romans again.
 The spirit of Yeshua Ha Mashiach (Jesus the Messiah) wants we change firstly our heart before placing ourself on a high mountain to be seen by other people, we have a good demonstration of a good behavior o Jesus during the temptation in the wilderness (Luke 5:4).

 For Hebrew, the Messiah was the descent of the word of the Eternal or the instruction ("tora" in hebrew) in the man makes in the flesh, this is in this manner that Jesus is the way, the truth and the life which lead the human race to the creator (Acts 7:37; Deuteronomy 18:15; Luke 9: 35; John 14:6).
 Jesus is known to establish his kingdom through his words that works the inner man, no matter if you believe or not in his existence, everybody know his words.
 Jesus has the particularity to be the man who doesn't impose his kingdom by force in the manner of some kings, he often repeats that he is not from this world (the way of thinking and acting), even Muslims recognize the uniqueness of this character.
 As we said in our presentation, Jesus did not create a religion because he had the same faith than the Hebrew people, those who walk on his track are "anointed" too, they accept and practice the thoughts of "Messiah / Christ", hence the name "Christian" or "Messianic".
 We are one body united in Christ.
 (Galatians 3:26-39).